Inova Fairfax Hospital

-Inova Fairfax Medical Campus is the largest hospital campus in Northern Virginia and the flagship hospital of Inova Health System.
-Located in Woodburn in Fairfax County, Virginia, Inova Fairfax Hospital is one of the largest employers in the county.
-Inova Fairfax Hospital is also home to a neonatal intensive care unit, and a dedicated pediatrics intensive care unit, an oncology unit, an adolescent medicine unit, and centers for cardiac surgery and pediatric surgery.
+Inova Fairfax Hospital is a hospital in Fairfax County, Virginia and the flagship facility of the Inova Health System.
+Located just outside the limits of Falls Church, Virginia, it is the largest hospital campus in Northern Virginia as well as one of the largest employers in the county.
+Inova Fairfax Hospital contains Northern Virginia's only adult Level I Trauma Center, as well as a neonatal intensive care unit, pediatric intensive care unit, oncology unit, adolescent medicine unit, and centers for cardiac surgery and pediatric surgery.

-The Inova Fairfax Hospital can be more accurately described as a campus encompassing three hospitals: the Inova Fairfax Hospital proper, which includes the original building, the Inova Children's Hospital, and the Inova Heart and Vascular Institute.
+The Inova Fairfax Hospital can be more accurately described as a campus encompassing three hospitals: the Inova Fairfax Hospital proper, which includes the original building; the Inova Children's Hospital; and the Inova Heart and Vascular Institute.

-Capability
+History

+Fairfax Hospital first opened on February 6th, 1961 as a 282-bed hospital.
+Over the next 10 years, it expanded its capacity and built a medical library and outpatient facility.
+By 1973, the hospital contained up to 614 beds and possessed an orthopedics unit, a stroke unit, a pediatric intensive care unit, a neonatology program, a pulmonary function lab, and an infectious diseases program.
+The Fairfax Hospital Women and Children's Center opened in 1992.
+In 1997, Fairfax Hospital was renamed Inova Fairfax Hospital.
+In 2004, the hospital opened the Inova Heart and Vascular Institute.

+Capabilities

-Inova Fairfax Hospital (IFH) is a 923-bed tertiary care hospital campus providing most medical and surgical specialties and houses Northern Virginia's only Level 1 Trauma Center and the nation's fifth-busiest obstetrics program (with nearly 12,000 live births in 2006).
+Inova Fairfax Hospital is a 923-bed tertiary care hospital campus providing most medical and surgical specialties and houses Northern Virginia's only Level I Trauma Center and the nation's fifth-busiest obstetrics program (with nearly 12,000 live births in 2006).
 It is one of only six community hospitals in the nation offering the full spectrum of organ transplantation.
 It has been named among the top 50 hospitals for gastrointestinal disorders, gynecology, and heart surgery by U.S. News & World Report.

 In 2016, Inova Fairfax and University of Virginia Health System announced a partnership involving a $112 million research institute and a University of Virginia School of Medicine regional campus at Inova.
 The plan involves developing a Global Genomics and Bioinformatics Research Institute at the Inova Center for Personalized Health, which will be funded by UVA, Inova, and the Virginia General Assembly.
 They also intend to collaborate on research between the Inova Schar Cancer Institute and the University of Virginia Cancer Research Center.

 Inova Fairfax Hospital is also a satellite clinical campus for students from the University of Virginia School of Medicine and hosts residents from other universities in the area.
 The hospital also houses the Virginia Commonwealth University School of Pharmacy’s Inova Campus in which students can complete their third and fourth years of training.